BuilderIO/edge-personalize/README.md

 # Edge-personalize

-Personalize static generated pages at the edge.
+Personalize and a/b test static generated pages at the edge.
 Get the performance and uptime of static generation, with the personalization of server side rendering

 ## Usage